Romeo Santos: King of Bachata

 Romeo Santos: King of Bachata is a 2021 documentary film directed by Devin Amar and Charles Todd.
 It's about the history of bachata and bachata star Romeo Santos's journey to MetLife Stadium.
-It was first premiered on Pay-Per-View on June 25, 2021, along with Utopía Live from MetLife Stadium concert film.
+It first premiered on Pay-Per-View on June 25, 2021, along with Utopía Live from MetLife Stadium concert film.
 On July 30, 2021, both films premiered on HBO Max.
 This film featured main stream celebrities and legendary bachata artists.
 It also featured The Kid Mero as the narrator for this documentary as he traveled to the restaurants and bars of the countryside of the Dominican Republic, where the sound originated and retraces its rise to international recognition.
 It tells the history of the genre and its struggles during its early days.
 It shows the history of Romeo Santos, including his time with Aventura.
 It also includes behind the scenes footage of his historic sold out show from 2019 at MetLife Stadium and highlights from the concert itself.